 - Pick a location for the new start or end point.

-- To add an intermediate point to the guideline, drag a midpoint handle.
+- To add an intermediate point to a guideline, drag a midpoint handle.

-- To remove a point from the guideline, select the point and press Delete.
+- To remove a point from a guideline, select the point and press Delete.

 - To modify chamfers at intermediate corner points of a guideline: